casangi/casadocs/docs/tasks/task_tclean.rst

    The sign of the pblimit parameter is used for a different purpose.
 If positive, it defines a T/F pixel mask that is attached to the output residual and restored images.
 If negative, this T/F pixel mask is not included.
-For the *'mosaic'* and *'awproject'* gridders, the zeros in the regions outside the absolute pblimit level will be visible without the T/F mask, and for other gridders that do not do any pblimit-based normalizations (*'standard'*, *'wproject'*, *'widefield'*) those regions will
+For the *'mosaic'*, *'awproject'*, and *'awp2'* gridders, the zeros in the regions outside the absolute pblimit level will be visible without the T/F mask, and for other gridders that do not do any pblimit-based normalizations (*'standard'*, *'wproject'*, *'widefield'*) those regions will